 The Journal of Marketing Management (JMM, ISSN 0267-257X) is published by Routledge, Taylor & Francis Group, and is the Official Journal of the Academy of Marketing.
 JMM was launched in 1985, and is now publishing 18 issues per annum, with 2016 marking Volume 32.

 We have become aware that another publication has been launched using the name “Journal of Marketing Management” (ISSN 2333-6080).
 You may have received an email soliciting submissions to this journal.

 This other journal is published by ARIPD, American Research Institute for Policy Development.
-ARIPD has been named in “Beall’s List” of alleged ‘Potential, possible, or probable predatory scholarly open-access publishers’ and you may find this post from that site, and accompanying comments, of interest.
+ARIPD was named in “Beall’s List” of alleged ‘Potential, possible, or probable predatory scholarly open-access publishers’ (now no longer available).
+See ten Have, H. & Gordijn, B. (2017).

 Whilst the title is the same, this publication is in no way associated with Journal of Marketing Management (JMM, ISSN 0267-257X) published by Routledge, Taylor & Francis Group.